robot5000-design/ms1-band-website/README.md

 up from dark when you arrive on the page.
 This gives the impression of the lights being switched on in the music store as you look through a window.

+It was decided that the purpose of the website is clear to a new user from the artists name alone because of the use of DJ in it and the YouTube and Spotify links, that there was no need to insert a further explanation which could detract from rather than enhance the page.

-Embedded classic video from Endtroducing in addition to an image of the new album with an opaque overlay on hover which has a link to the album on Spotify.
+There's an embedded classic video from Endtroducing in addition to an image of the new album with an opaque overlay on hover which has a link to the album on Spotify.

 A form to sign-up for a subscriber newsletter.
 Email address is required (Form does not send data).